 Remember us the next time you sort through your books

 ***Reuse – Recycle – Reduce***

 We gladly accept donations, anytime during business hours, of your good condition used books relating to the spiritual, metaphysical, tarot and oracle decks, occult, science, art… our selection is so wonderfully diverse these days.

 As books are being donated all the time, it’s best to stop by often to check out the selection – you never know what you’ll find!

-*Currently* 2nd Quarter 2017: This quarter all proceeds are being donated to Literacy Connections of the Hudson Valley, devoted to providing basic literacy education for adults, as well as enrichment and educational services for children.
+2nd Quarter 2017: A total of $380 was donated to Literacy Connections of the Hudson Valley, devoted to providing basic literacy education for adults, as well as enrichment and educational services for children.
 Their literacy program serves both those who know English, as well as immigrants conversational and reading and writing skills.

 1st Quarter 2017: A total of $575 was donated this quarter. $75 was donated from the sale of the Riverkeepers statuettes to the “Protect the Hudson” project by Clearwater. $500 was donated to Sparrow’s Nest of the Hudson Valley.
 Started in 2012 with the simple idea of cooking meals for the families of local moms diagnosed with cancer, this worthy mission started by helping 6 families and has now grown into helping over 200 families.
 With the support of community, they have not had to turn away any family that fit their mission statement, and hope that this generosity and care can only grow.